microsoft/CogACT/scripts/aml/README.md

   --set environment_variables.WANDB_API_KEY="$WANDB_API_KEY"
 ```

-and the training metrics can be tracked in wandb (integration with mlflow, the native Azure ML logging library, will be provided elsewhere).
+and the training metrics can be tracked in wandb (integration with mlflow, the native Azure ML logging library, will be provided elsewhere). **Note:** the first time the job run the various required models (beyond the CogACT base checkpoints, such as Llama 2, etc.) will be downloaded and cached in the specified AML datastore, which can take of the order of hours depending on network speed.
+Subsequent runs will take advantange of the cached models and will proceed much faster.

 ## [Optional] Open X-Embodiment Dataset Download Guide

-This section explains how to mount Azure storage and download robotics datasets from the Open X-Embodiment collection to an Azure storage account mounted on an Azure ML compute instance.
+This section describes how to download robotics datasets from the Open X-Embodiment collection to an Azure storage account mounted on an Azure ML compute instance.

 ### Prerequisites

 - Azure VM with managed identity or Azure CLI access
 - Sufficient storage space (datasets range from MB to hundreds of GB)
-- Internet connectivity for downloading from Google Cloud Storage

 ### Step 1: Mount Azure Storage